 Sources of Vitamin C

-To help encourage your intake of vitamin C, you can eat more food and drink rich in this vital nutrient.
+To help increase your intake of vitamin C, you can eat more food and drink rich in this vital nutrient.
 Some food and drink that contains high amounts of vitamin C include:

 - Citrus fruit, such as oranges and orange juice